 After coming to America in 1878, this Prussian con artist followed in the criminal footsteps of her forger father, regularly ending up in jail.
-Arrest record aside, Heyman was considered one of the sharpest con artists working.
+Arrest record aside, Bertha Heyman was considered one of the sharpest con artists of her day.
 She often played on people's hubris, greed, and ambition to her own ends, offering them the promise of wealth later in exchange for a fat load of cash now.

 She said he sent her substantial payments to keep her silent, and this was enough for many to give Chadwick hefty loans.
 One bank lent her a quarter of a million dollars based on her claims, and later went out of business because of it.
 Carnegie himself attended her eventual trial, which earned Chadwick 10 years in prison.
 She died in jail in 1907 at the age of 50.

-She's not just a con artist but also a galvanizing element of Ronald Reagan's 1976 campaign, where the future president declared, "She used 80 names, 30 addresses, 15 telephone numbers to collect food stamps, Social Security, veterans’ benefits for four nonexistent deceased veteran husbands, as well as welfare.
+She wasn't just a con artist, but a galvanizing element of Ronald Reagan's 1976 campaign, where the future president declared, "She used 80 names, 30 addresses, 15 telephone numbers to collect food stamps, Social Security, veterans’ benefits for four nonexistent deceased veteran husbands, as well as welfare.
 Her tax-free cash income alone has been running $150,000 a year.”

 10. Sarah Rachel Russell (a.k.a.
 The Beautician From Hell)

-This Victorian-era hustler exploited vanity for profit, promising clients at her upscale London salon everlasting youth, courtesy of her special products, like Rejuvenating Jordan Water, Circassian Golden Hair Wash, Magnetic Rock Dew for Removing Wrinkles, Royal Arabian Face Cream, and Honey of Mount Hymettus wash.
-All of which were essentially snake oil.
+This Victorian-era hustler exploited vanity for profit, promising clients at her upscale London salon everlasting youth courtesy of her special products, such as Rejuvenating Jordan Water, Circassian Golden Hair Wash, Magnetic Rock Dew for Removing Wrinkles, Royal Arabian Face Cream, and Honey of Mount Hymettus wash—all of which were essentially snake oil.

 She also dealt in blackmail, and lured women into an Arabian bath that was rumored to have a secret spy hole where men could pay for the privilege to peep.
 Her trial in 1868 caused a massive stir, not just for her crimes, but also because it revealed that the women of London were paying far more (in money and attention) on make-up and beauty treatments than social mores suggested.
 Yet her three years in prison did little to change Russell, who, a decade after her original conviction, faced fraud charges once more.
 This time, the Beautician from Hell died in prison.